 The low back, also called lumber region, is the area of the back that starts below the rib cage.
-Pain in the low back can be as result of conditions affecting lumber spine, intervertebral disc (disc between the vertebrae), ligaments around the spine and discs, spinal cord and nerves, muscles of low back, internal organs of the pelvis and abdomen and skin covering the lumber area.
+Pain in the low back can be a result of conditions affecting lumber spine, intervertebral disc (disc between the vertebrae), ligaments around the spine and discs, spinal cord and nerves, muscles of the low back, internal organs of the pelvis and abdomen and skin covering the lumber area.

 According to the European Guidelines for prevention of low back, low back pain is defined as “Pain and discomfort, localized below the costal margin and above the inferior gluteal folds, with or without leg pain” S.Kinkade says that “pain that occurs posteriorly in the region between the lower rib margin and the proximal thighs”.
 The most common form of low back pain can be described as non-specific in nature.
 Non-specific low back pain implies that there is no specific anatomical dysfunction that can attribute to pain presentation.

 Low back pain is usually categorized in 3 subtypes: acute, sub-acute and chronic low back pain.
 This category assists in identifying how long the pain has been present, with acute being a recent onset and chronic meaning has been present for some time.
 It is not uncommon to have an acute exacerbation on a chronic underlying condition.
 Many people who experience low back pain will report having multiple episodes of exacerbation.
 Other ways that individuals may describe back pain are identified below;

 - Low back pain that is dull or achy in nature

 - Stinging, burning pain that moves from the low back to the backs of the thighs, sometimes into the lower legs or feet; can include numbness or tingling (sciatica)

 - Muscle spasms and tightness in the low back, pelvis, and hips

 - Pain that worsens after prolonged sitting or standing

 - changing position is usually difficult like standing up straight, walking or going from standing to sitting.